Intelligence, imagination, and knowledge are essential resources common to man. It is effectiveness that converts them into results.

 Your executive resume summary emphasizes strengths and highlights transferable skills.

-Your resume will likely be one of a long stack under review, which is why it is essential to stand out from others.
+Your executive resume will likely be one of a long stack under review, which is why it is essential to stand out from others.
 To make the recruiter's job easier make your relevant skills and experiences transparent in an executive summary.

 An executive summary persuades a recruiter that you are worth considering as an experiences professional and not a fresher.